Cored Welds, part 2.

 depth weld ratio.

 Remember, there are two things that most alloys like.
 The highest possible weld quality.
 The lowest possible weld heat.
-There is only one manual - auto weld process that provides this capability.
+There is only one manual - auto weld process that provides this capability, its called,

 those desperate enough to use a gun with